Last Updated on January 30, 2023 by lauren

 - Communal ablution facilities throughout the campsite.

-- Braai pits scattered throughout the campsite.
+- Braai pits are scattered throughout the campsite area.

 - No electricity